Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

 ![](./Images/overlap_save.png)

-Note that the second class that applies the filter coefficinets is using a non-default constrcutor to initialize a static array with the freqency domain filter coefficinets.
+Note the second class that applies the filter coefficinets is using a non-default constrcutor to initialize a static array with the freqency domain filter coefficinets.
 The image below depicts the block mask where the filter coefficients is passed to the constrcutor.

 ![](./Images/constructor.png)